ironnysh/mighty/README.md

 ```
 Open your browser and type `http://localhost:8080` in the address bar to see your site.

-#### Remote
+#### Hosting
 When you're ready to deploy your site to a hosting provider, copy and paste the following command in your preferred hosting platform's settings section.
-It will generate a remote copy of the site in the `www` directory (*note: this also needs to be specified on Vercel See the screenshot below).
+It will generate a remote copy of the site in the `www` directory (*note: this also needs to be specified on Vercel.
+See the screenshot below).
 ```
 npm run build
 ```
-[Vercel](https://vercel.com) is my preferred hosting provider, but you can use any other service that supports static sites, including [Netlify](https://www.netlify.com), [Render](https://render.com), [Cloudflare Pages](https://pages.cloudflare.com),
+[Vercel](https://vercel.com) is my preferred hosting provider, but you can use any other service that supports static sites, including [Netlify](https://www.netlify.com), [Render](https://render.com), and [Cloudflare Pages](https://pages.cloudflare.com),

 Click this button to host your site on Vercel:

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/ironnysh/mighty.git)

-This is what you should use when clicking the button:
+This is what you should use after clicking the button - note the override of the default OUTPUT DIRECTORY:
 ![screenshot: deploy the site to Vercel](vercel_delpoy.webp)

-## Customize and adapt the content and design
+## Customize and edit the content and design

-###  Change the content
+### Edit the content
 There are three files to edit (see the [File overview](https://github.com/ironnysh/mighty#file-overview) below for details):
 1. `src/_data/settings.json` - change the values to the right of the colon of each key.
 E.g., `url` should be your site's address, `author` should be your name, `phoneNumber` should be your number (change `phoneCall` accordingly, keeping the format to allow tap-to-call on mobile), etc. This is also where you can change the labels of the top navigation.
 E.g., `products` and `work` instead of `services` and `portfolio`.
-2. `src/_data/content.json` - text displayed on the homepage: title and paragraphs of the About section; titles and summaries of the Services section; titles, summaries, and video IDs for the Portfolio; and privacy policy references.
+3. `src/_data/content.json` - text displayed on the homepage: title and paragraphs of the About section; titles and summaries of the Services section; titles, summaries, and video IDs for the Portfolio; and privacy policy references.
 You can change the values to the right of the colon of the `title`, `summary`, and `videoID` keys.
 Unless you plan to add an analytics service, you can leave the privacy section as-is.
-3. `src/imprint.md` - your personal details and contact information (Masthead) are generated automatically based on the details provided in the `_data/settings.json`.
+4. `src/imprint.md` - your personal details and contact information (Masthead) are generated automatically based on the details provided in the `_data/settings.json`.
 Unless you plan to add analytics or other tracking services, you can leave the Data Protection and GDPR sections as-is.
 The other privacy references on the page are generated automatically based on the information provided in the privacy section of the `_data/content.json`.
 You can update the relevant credits under the Colophon according to your sources.

-*Note: you can safely delete this `README` file, as well the `Subset-google_fonts.webp` - they're here to help you set up the site.
+*Note: you can safely delete this `README` file, as well `Subset-google_fonts.webp`, `vercel_delpoy.webp`, and `mighty.webp` - they're here to help you set up the site.

-### Change the design
+### Edit the design
 Open `src/_includes/utilities/style.css` and edit any CSS attribute you'd like.
 The most relevant parts are probably the colors and fonts:
 1. All the colors are defined as CSS variables on the top.
 Change the `hsl` values to the color scheme you want.